 The hottest-selling book of the 1843 holiday season was a hastily-written novella concerned with society’s treatment of the poor.

 Yup, you guessed it: Charles Dickens’ A Christmas Carol sold 6,000 copies that season – not bad, considering it didn’t arrive in bookstores until December 17.
-They say it’s never been out of print.
+They say it’s not been out of print since.

 You likely have a favourite movie version of A Christmas Carol, but we think you may be interested in Scrooge (1935).
 This film, from Britain’s Twickenham Studios, was the first sound adaptation of Dickens’ novella.